 Fellows work on case with Legal Advisor, while consulting:

 Fellows discuss the results of their analysis with partners and attorneys

 Sample Case: Breach of Contract Liability?

-Note: This is a simplified version in order to provide some context of what working on a case will look like.
-In reality, case descriptions and questions are more extensive and have a greater degree of difficulty.
-Nonetheless, Fellows are at all times assisted by their Legal Advisor and the materials provided in the Casebook.
+Note: This case is simplified and is intended to provide context.
+In reality, case descriptions and questions are more extensive and difficult. at all times, Fellows are assisted by their Legal Advisor and the materials provided in their Casebook.
 REMEMBER, FELLOWS DO NOT NEED ANY PRIOR LEGAL EXPERIENCE.